 Dentures cost significantly less than dental implants upfront, especially if you are replacing multiple missing teeth.
 This cost can add up depending on the wear and tear.
 Dental implants cost more but are a permanent solution.
 If you take care of them properly, they will last forever.

 Another thing to consider is dental insurance will typically cover between 15% and 50% of dentures depending on your dental plan.
 Since dental implants are a cosmetic procedure, dental insurance will not cover them; leaving you to pay the full cost of dental implants.
 You must check with your dental insurance provider to see if they cover a portion of the implant crown, bridge, or denture.

 A face without teeth will appear sunken and can add years to your appearance.
 Both dentures and dental implants will help keep the natural shape of your face and lower jaw area.
 With dentures, you may need to apply a gooey adhesive every time you wear them to hold them in your mouth.

-With Dental implants, you won’t need to do this extra step because they are surgically implanted and can be treated like a normal tooth.
+With a dental implant, you won’t need to do this extra step because it is permanent and you maintain it like a real tooth.
 Also, dentures may be a bit uncomfortable because they may cover a large portion of your mouth with plastic depending on the type of dentures you need.
-They may feel weird in your mouth and take some time to get used to because they are bulky.
+They may feel weird in your mouth and take some time to adjust to because they are bulky.

 Dentures will deliver about a 30-40% normal chewing function.
 Dental implants will deliver a 100% normal chewing function.
 The constant worry that your teeth may fall out while eating is not an issue with dental implants.
 Oftentimes, dentures may slip around or may not fit correctly leaving you with the worry of falling out.